Yijunmaverick/UniversalStyleTransfer/README.md

 We also include the [Style-swap](https://github.com/rtqichen/style-swap) function in our algorithm.
 For each whitened content feature patch, we swap it with nearest whitened style feature patch.
 Please refer to the Style-swap [paper](https://arxiv.org/pdf/1612.04337.pdf) for more details.

 We provide a parameter "-swap5" to perform swap operation on conv5 features.
-As the swap operation is computationally expensive as it is based on searching nearest patches, we do not carry out the swapping on early layers with large feature maps (e.g., conv1-4).
+As the swap operation is computationally expensive (searching nearest patches), we do not carry out the swapping on early layers with large feature maps (e.g., conv1-4).

 ```
 th test_wct.lua -content YourContentImagePath -style YourStyleImagePath -swap5 1